- Activity Level: moderate

 Due to their intelligence, curiosity and outgoing nature, the OE Sheepdog requires stimulation.
 This makes them especially good at agility, flyball, and other herding-type activities.
 Although the Old English Sheepdog can overheat pretty quickly, they are sturdy in very cold weather.

 Unfortunately, the Old English Sheepdog is a high maintenance pet because of its thick and voluminous coat.
-It is very difficult to keep clean and matt-free.
+It is very difficult to keep clean and free of mats.
 Shedding is also a big problem for any dog owner who likes their home to be super clean.
 The most common reason that the OE Sheepdog is given up by its owner is because grooming is the most demanding aspect of caring for these magnificent dogs.

 They require daily brushing and routine searches for matted hair that can lead to skin problems.
 They also need to be bathed fairly frequently; experts suggest at least every 6 to 8 weeks.
 Bathing a 100-pound dog about eight times a year is a challenge, indeed.
 Another issue is drool.
 The Old English Sheepdog drools on its heavy beard, staining the fur and making it look, well, pretty gross.

 The Old English Sheepdog’s activity level is an interesting dichotomy.
 They are bred for hard work, agile movements, and energetic pursuits.
-Yet, they are also known to comfortably do nothing around the house when nothing is going on.
+But, they are also known to comfortably do nothing around the house when nothing is going on.
 As the OE Sheepdog ages, they prefer to be a bit on the lazy side.
 These dogs are easily trained and maintain close bonds with their humans.
 Therefore, they will follow the lead of the family and keep pace with whatever their humans are up to.
 In short, the OE Sheepdog is inherently energetic, but knows how to chill out when it’s appropriate to do so.

-A well cared for, properly nourished, and healthy Old English Sheepdog generally lives for 10 to 12 years.
+A well cared for, properly nourished, and healthy Old English Sheepdog generally lives 10 to 12 years.

 The Old English Sheepdog has a supporting role in Disney’s The Little Mermaid and 101 Dalmatians.
 In The Little Mermaid, Prince Eric’s dog is an Old English Sheepdog named Max.
 In 101 Dalmatians, an OE Sheepdog named Colonel assists with the rescue of the Dalmatian puppies.